toverux/expresse/README.md

 ### `RedisHub` – Redis support for `sseHub()`

-In the previous example you can notice that we create the Hub object ourselves.
-This also mean that you can replace that class with another that has a compatible interface (implement `IHub` in [src/redis_hub.ts](src/redis_hub.ts) to make your own :coffee:).
+In the previous example you can notice that we've created the Hub object ourselves.
+This also means that you can replace that object with another that has a compatible interface (implement `IHub` in [src/hub.ts](src/hub.ts) to make your own :coffee:).

 _expresse_ provides an alternative subclass of `Hub`, `RedisHub` that uses Redis' pub/sub capabilities, which is very practical if you have multiple servers, and you want `res.sse.broadcast.*` to actually broadcast SSE messages between all the nodes.